piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 You can set up Custom Instructions for a bit of extra power.
 This will ensure 4o accepts the prompt as well.
 It also ensures instructions will also never fall out of context, reducing any reason to re-apply the prompt.
 See the optional README for further details.

 ## This prompt sucks
 It's a lot longer than it needs to be and contains a lot of completely unrelated shit.
 This is mostly my just Claude 4 Sonnet jailbreak, specifically one that counters the new "safety injection".
 I copied it over and was surprised that it worked ok, so I'm sharing.

-OpenAI DOES NOT USE INJECTIONS, but the text has jailbreaking properties so I kept it can subbed out mentions of Claude foor ChatGPT.
-I really don't have time to carefully fine-tune shit these days - if it's ugly but works, it still works.
+OpenAI DOES NOT USE INJECTIONS, but the text has jailbreaking properties so I kept it and subbed out mentions of Claude foor ChatGPT.
+I'm short on time to really fine-tune and optimize.
+Ugly and working is still working ;)